Jack-alope/sourgough-ipfs/content/cardiac-tissue-engineering/_index.md

 clinical outcomes through testing in vitro as they more closely resemble human cells than animal models and more complexly replicate the human myocardium than 2-D models.
-These 3-D models have been used to test various stem cell therapies in the attempt to stimulate cardiac regeneration post myocardial infarction.
+These 3-D models have been used to test various therapies in the attempt to stimulate cardiac regeneration.